 Roll out two-thirds of the pastry on a lightly floured surface and use to line a pie baking dish.
 Press the pastry into the sides and trim the edge.
 Spread the berry filling generously and evenly over the base of the pastry case.
 Roll out the remaining dough into a long rectangle.
 Cut this int even strips with a sharp knife and arrange in a lattice pattern over the berry mixture.
 Brush the top of a cake with egg and sprinkle with vanilla sugar.

 Bake the pie for about 35-40 minutes, or until golden brown.
 Leave to cool for a little before serving.
-Serve with a cream, if you like.
+Serve with cream, if you like.